JobGuards/Replaysafe/README.md

 ---

-### 🟢 The Solution: Replay-Safe Deduplication
+## 🟢 The Primitive: ReplayGuard
 StillUp wraps your non-idempotent side effects with **ReplayGuard™**.
-It cryptographic-fingerprints your operations, caches successful executions, and automatically returns the original result on subsequent retries.
+It creates deterministic execution fingerprints of your operations, caches successful executions, and automatically returns the original result on subsequent retries.

+### Guarantees
+- **Replay-safe retries**
+- **Deduplication**
+- **Stable execution fingerprints**

+### Example: Stripe Double-Charge Prevention

 ```typescript
 import { withReplayGuard } from '@stillup/guard-sdk';